pvonmoradi/weechat-discord/README.md

 This can be done automatically with the project build tool.

 ```
-cargo run -- install
+cargo xtask install
 ```

 Other commands include:

-* `cargo run -- test` - Builds and installs in a test directory
+* `cargo xtask test` - Builds and installs in a test directory
-* `cargo run -- run` - Builds and installs globally for release
+* `cargo xtask run` - Builds and installs globally for release
-* `cargo run -- fmt` - Builds and formats the repo
+* `cargo xtask fmt` - Builds and formats the repo
-* `cargo run` - Is the same as `cargo run -- test`
+* `cargo xtask` - Is the same as `cargo xtask test`

 The global weechat home directory defaults to `~/.weechat` and can be changed by setting `WEECHAT_HOME` and the test dir defaults to `./test_dir/` and can be changed by setting `WEECHAT_TEST_DIR`